EDCD/EDDN/docs/Contributing.md

 6. All Schema files MUST be accompanied by a MarkDown formatted [README file](#schema-readme-requirements).

+#### Data that should be allowed in a new Schema

+The default is to define the new Schema such that all possible data in the source Journal event is allowed.

+However, you **MUST** consider which source data constitutes information personal to the player, e.g. their credit balance, or the specific amount they paid for something after the applicable discounts and mandate its removal in the Schema.

+Furthermore, the Schema **MUST** mandate removal of all keys (and thus their values as well) where the key name has the suffix `_Localised`.
+These key:value pairs should be accompanied in the source data by a non-Localised version which will remain, unless otherwise elided.

+You should gather as many examples as possible of actual game Journal events, and then define the Schema such that anything (after mandated elisions as above) that is always in the source data is *required* in the new Schema.

+Anything that does not always occur in the source data, and is not defined and as a mandatory elision, should be defined, but remain optional.

 #### Schema README requirements

 The per-Schema README **MUST** give both Senders and Listeners sufficient